John Deere Stock: Is It a Good Buy?

 In 2004, Deere & Co. entered into a partnership with NASA’s Jet Propulsion Laboratory with the goal of improving its self-driving tractors.
 Deere used NASA’s technology to advance the self-guidance ability of its tractors, but it continued to work on its own technology.

 Although it now relies on its own system, Deere placed a strategic bet by partnering with NASA until it could reach full proficiency with self-driving tractors on its own.
+According to its earnings presentation for the first quarter of 2022, Deere plans to deliver a fully autonomous battery-powered agricultural tractor by 2026.

 New Deal With Unions